library(lme4); library(lmerTest); library(emmeans)

 This is a simple model that can serve as a good entrance point to mixed models.

-It is very common design where experimental treatments are applied at random to experimental units within each block.
+Randomized complete block design (RCBD) is very common design where experimental treatments are applied at random to experimental units within each block.
+The block can represent a spatial or temporal unit or even different technicians taking data.
 The blocks are intended to control for a nuisance source of variation, such as over time, spatial variance, changes in equipment or operators, or myriad other causes.
+They are a random effect where the actual blocks used in the study are a random sample of a distribution of other blocks.

 4.1 Background